 Frequently Asked Questions

-Personally, I like to use a hand mixer* (affiliate link) to make the mashed potatoes super smooth and creamy.
+Personally, I like to use a hand mixer* (affiliate link) to make the mashed potatoes super smooth.

-The key is making sure the potatoes are soft enough that they can very easily blend them up with the other ingredients.
+The potatoes should be soft enough that they can very easily blend with the other ingredients.

 When the potatoes are fork tender, drain, then toss them back in the saucepan (or Dutch oven) with the butter, milk and parmesan.
-Start blending slowly with the hand mixer and pick up speed as the ingredients meld together.
-Blend until the potatoes are whipped and smooth and the perfect silky consistency.
+Blend slowly with the hand mixer and pick up speed as the ingredients meld together.
+Blend until whipped and silky smooth.

-If you happen to have 3 lbs. of mashed potatoes leftover, absolutely!
+If you happen to have 3 lbs. of mashed potatoes leftover, sure!
 Depending on how they were made, you might need to add a little more milk, butter, parmesan and garlic.

 With the garlic, I suggest cooking it in a pan with some olive oil or butter before throwing it into the potatoes so it’s not completely raw since raw garlic has a more potent taste than cooked.